genesiscommunitysuccess/docs/autommated-docs-updates/README.md

 - `repository_not_found`: Repository path doesn't exist
 - `repository_not_git`: Path exists but is not a git repository
 - `git_command_failed`: Git command execution failed
+- `branch_already_exists`: Attempted to create a branch that already exists
+- `branch_not_found`: Attempted to create a branch from a non-existent base branch
+- `invalid_branch_name`: Branch name contains invalid characters or patterns
 - `unknown`: Unexpected errors

 ### Filesystem Repository Error Types